somaticbits/alchemy-blockexplorer/README.md

 There are two ways to use this block explorer:
 First is to click on the current block number, which will show you the block details for the latest block.
 Or you search for a particular block number in the search bar.

+It will show you most of the details associated with a block and its corresponding transactions.
+Clicking on a transaction will reveal the details of a particular transaction.